yuhenghuang/local_leetcode/README.md

 This function, `ll::destroy(void *)` from [*include/io/destroyer.hpp*](https://github.com/yuhenghuang/local_leetcode/blob/main/include/io/destroyer.hpp),  is used to release memories of the interim objects in the heap.

-The original purpose of the function is to manage the memory perfectly by the user him/herself, while it came to light that the task was impossible during the development and tests.
+The original purpose of the function is to manage the memory perfectly by the user him/herself, while it came to light that the task was impossible during the development and test.
 The function remains specifically for someone who wants to manage the memory by oneself without setting `ASAN_OPTIONS=detect_leaks=0`.

 Supported objects (`Node`)